 These standard components to an industrial wastewater system are usually adequate.
 However, if your system requires more specific removal features, there might be some technologies you will need to add on.

-For facilities that generate biological demand such as food and beverage a biological treatment system will be required to reduce the BOD (biochemical oxygen demand).
+For facilities that generate biological waste, such as facilities in the food and beverage industry, a biological treatment system will be required to reduce the BOD (biological oxygen demand).

 The main factors of wastewater treatment system cost

 All in all, there are two main factors that drive the cost of a wastewater treatment system:

 - What is the quality (levels of contaminants) of the plant’s effluent and what are the local maximum and average monthly discharge limits to the environment or POTW?